ModeShape/quickstart/modeshape-cli/README.md

         mvn jboss-as:undeploy

-4. The archive is also undeployed each time the following command is issued:

-        mvn clean

 Remove the demo repository
 ---------------------------
 If you want to cleanup the repository and other ModeShape related data, you can run the following script: